Banking Banking Basics

 Can I use a checking account as a savings account?

 Yes.
 It’s possible to keep money in a checking account for a long period of time as you save for the future.
-However, you’ll be losing out on money, since savings accounts earn more interest than checking accounts.
+However, you’ll lose money, since savings accounts earn more interest than checking accounts.

 How much should I have in checking vs. savings?